microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/includes/rbac-for-apis/rbac-m365-copilot-apis.md

 ms.topic: include
 ---

-For delegated permissions to allow apps to read service usage reports on behalf of a user, the tenant administrator must have assigned the user the appropriate Microsoft Entra ID limited administrator role.
-This can be one of the following roles:
+For delegated permissions to allow apps to read service usage reports on behalf of a user, the tenant administrator must have assigned the user one of the following Microsoft Entra ID limited administrator roles:

 - Company Administrator
 - Exchange Administrator